 Arrays and Dictionaries

 An array is a data type that allows you to store a list of values in a program.
-A dictionary is a data type that allows you to store a list of labels alongside a list of values using a structure called key-value pairs.
+A dictionary is a data type that allows you to store a list of labels alongside a list of values.
+Data is stored in key-value pairs.

 When you’re working in Swift, it is essential that you can use these data types.
 Here are the main topics you should learn: